 This includes contributions for the installation of the Bunce Bollards and the purchase of a computerised plant labelling machine.

-Grants have been sourced by the Friends from many organisations including Parks Vic, Federation Community Project, Heritage Victoria and the City of Greater Geelong.
+Funds have been sourced by the Friends from many organisations including Parks Vic, Federation Community Project, Heritage Victoria and the City of Greater Geelong.
 The Friends continue to seek funds to support the precinct.
 Some areas which have benefitted from these grants have been the Cabmens’ Shelter, the Hitchcock and Traill Fountains and the GBG Reference Library.
+Applications have been written or supported by the Friends.

 The development of the GBG Reference Library and fit-out of the Meeting Room is a significant benefit for the community.